okta/odyssey/packages/docs/icons.md

 pageHeaderVariant: icon
 title: Icons
 headline: Icons
-lead:  An icon is a graphic that represents an idea or concept, independent of any particular language, specific words, or phrases.
-Below are icons that can be used for design projects in Odyssey.
+lead: Graphics that represent an idea or concept and are independent of any particular language, specific words, or phrases.
 tabs:
   - label: 'Overview'
     id: 'overview'